-In order to examine the impact of managed care on insurance coverage of children (Medicaid, private coverage, and uninsurance), we rely on the March Current Population Survey (CPS) Annual Social and Economic Survey (ASEC) (U.S. Department of Commerce, 2004).
+To examine the impact of managed care on insurance coverage of children (Medicaid, private coverage, and uninsurance), we rely on the March CPS Annual Social and Economic Survey (U.S. Department of Commerce 2004).
 For most of the analysis, we use the March 1996-2004 CPS; because health insurance coverage is reported for the previous calendar year, this covers 1995-2003.
 In some specifications, we also use data going back to 1992.
 The CPS health insurance questionnaire was quite uniform during the period that is analyzed.
-By using all of these years, we are able to exploit the fact that managed care in the Louisville and Lexington regions was phased-in and then phased-out in the Lexington region.
+Using all of these years, we